Werner von Blomberg: In the Weimar Republic

 As a result, Blomberg was demoted from command of the Truppenamt and sent to command a division in East Prussia.
-Since East Prussia was cut off from the rest of Germany and had only one infantry division stationed there, Blomberg—to increase the number of fighting men in the event of a war with Poland—started to make lists of all the men fit for military service, which further increased the attraction of a totalitarian state able to mobilize an entire society for war to him, and of an ideologically motivated levée en masse as the best way to fight the next war.
+Since East Prussia was cut off from the rest of Germany and had only one infantry division stationed there, Blomberg — to increase the number of fighting men in the event of a war with Poland — started to make lists of all the men fit for military service, which further increased the attraction of a totalitarian state able to mobilize an entire society for war to him, and of an ideologically motivated levée en masse as the best way to fight the next war.
 During his time as commander of Wehrkreis I, the military district which comprised East Prussia, Blomberg fell under the influence of a Nazi-sympathizing Lutheran chaplain, Ludwig Müller, who introduced Blomberg to Nazism.
 Blomberg cared little for Nazi doctrines per se, his support for the Nazis being motivated by his belief that only a dictatorship could make Germany a great military power again, and that the Nazis were the best party to establish a dictatorship in Germany.

-Because he had the command of only one infantry division in East Prussia, Blomberg depended very strongly on Grenzschutz to increase the number of fighting men available.
-This led him to co-operate closely with the SA as a source of volunteers for Grenzschutz forces.
+Because he had the command of only one infantry division in East Prussia, Blomberg depended very strongly on the Grenzschutz to increase the number of fighting men available.
+This led him to cooperate closely with the SA as a source of volunteers for Grenzschutz forces.
 Blomberg had excellent relations with the SA at this time, which led to the SA serving by 1931 as an unofficial militia backing up the Reichswehr.
 Many generals saw East Prussia as a model for future Army-Nazi co-operation all over Germany.

-Blomberg's interactions with the SA in East Prussia led him to the conclusion that Nazis made for excellent soldiers, which further increased the appeal of Nazism for him.
+Blomberg's interactions with the SA in East Prussia led him to the conclusion that the Nazis made for excellent soldiers, which further increased the appeal of Nazism for him.
 But at the same time, Blomberg saw the SA only as a junior partner to the Army, and utterly opposed the SA's ambitions to replace the Reichswehr as Germany's main military force.
-Blomberg, like almost all German generals, envisioned a future Nazi-Army relationship where the Nazis would indoctrinate ordinary people with the right sort of ultra-nationalist, militarist values so that when young German men joined the Reichswehr they would be already half-converted into soldiers while at the same time making it clear that control of military matters would rest solely with the generals.
+Blomberg, like almost all German generals, envisioned a future Nazi-Army relationship where the Nazis would indoctrinate ordinary people with the right sort of ultra-nationalist, militarist values so that when young German men joined the Reichswehr, they would be already half-converted into soldiers while at the same time making it clear that control of military matters would rest solely with the generals.
 In 1931, he visited the US, where he openly proclaimed his belief in the certainty and the benefits of a Nazi government for Germany.
-Blomberg's first wife Charlotte died on 11 May 1932, leaving him with two sons and three daughters.
+Blomberg's first wife, Charlotte, died on 11 May 1932, leaving him with two sons and three daughters.